Monotreme Animals What is a Monotreme?

 Photo: Platypus distribution map

-The platypus lives in heavily wooded areas along eastern Australia, ranging from Queensland to South Australia.
-They inhabit ponds, lagoons and rivers with gravelly or pebbled riverbeds and prefer tropical, semi-tropical, or temperate climates.
-Platypuses establish home ranges on these waterways and feed on the aquatic animals found there.
+The platypus is mainly found in heavily wooded areas along eastern Australia, from Queensland to South Australia.
+They prefer habitats near ponds, lagoons, and rivers with gravelly or pebbled riverbeds, and they thrive in tropical, semi-tropical, or temperate climates.
+Platypuses establish home ranges along waterways and feed on the aquatic animals found there.

 Echidna distribution map